Lymah123/100-days-of-code/daily-journal.md

 Day 65: 28/01/25

 - I worked on the API handling on the backend.
--  I ensured that the API handlers interact with the SQLite database to fetch real-time data.
+-  I ensured that the API handlers interacted with the SQLite database to fetch real-time data.
 - I replaced hardcoded data with dynamic data fetching from the database, ensuring that the data displayed on the dashboard is up-to-date and accurate.

 Day 66: 29/01/25